 It’s easy to see the logic, though.
 Caffeine excites the nervous system, it can lead to higher levels of anxiety and can make you exert more energy.
 All of these variables can lead to sweating (click here to read more on the relationship between excessive sweating and anxiety).

-But remember that when we’re discussing a sweating problem — i.e. excessive sweat that can occur when you’re just watching TV — cutting out caffeine may help, but it won’t keep you dry.
+But remember that when we’re discussing a sweating problem — i.e., excessive sweat that can occur even when you’re just watching TV — cutting out caffeine may help, but it won’t keep you dry.

 5. Eat Grapes